Saranya-Bhaskaran/Saranya-Bhaskaran/Readme.md

 The list of the models that are used for the implementation given below:

-- **Model1**: YOLOV8 model to detect the shelves that are prsent in the rack.
+- **Model1**: YOLOV8 model to detect the shelves that are present in the rack.
 - **Model2**: YOLOV8 model to detect the store keeping unit(SKU) and the products that are present in the SKU.